mrcepid-rap/mrcepid-collapsevariants/Readme.md

 https://github.com/mrcepid-rap/dockerimages/blob/main/filterbcf.Dockerfile

-This Docker image is built off of a 20.04 Ubuntu distribution with miniconda3 pre-installed available via [dockerhub](https://hub.docker.com/r/continuumio/miniconda3).
+This Docker image is built off of the primary 20.04 Ubuntu distribution available via [dockerhub](https://hub.docker.com/layers/ubuntu/library/ubuntu/20.04/images/sha256-644e9b64bee38964c4d39b8f9f241b894c00d71a932b5a20e1e8ee8e06ca0fbd?context=explore).
-This was done to remove issues with installing miniconda3 via Dockerfile which is a dependancy of CADD.
-This image is very light-weight and only provides basic OS installation and miniconda3.
+This image is very light-weight and only provides basic OS installation.
 Other basic software (e.g. wget, make, and gcc) need to be installed manually.
 For more details on how to build a Docker image for use on the UKBiobank RAP, please see:

 https://github.com/mrcepid-rap#docker-images